 The United Kingdom is home to Dad’s favorite quick service restaurant in EPCOT.
 The UK is famous for fish and chips and if this is any indication of what to expect, maybe we need to take a trip.

 The last (or first if you start on the right side of the lagoon) pavilion in the World Showcase is Canada.
 O Canada!
 Wow, this place is incredible.

 The best steak at Disney World can be found here along with a great movie about our neighbors to the north.

 WORLD SHOWCASE INFORMATION

 Here is all you need to know about the World Showcase.
 From dining to crowds to hours, Dad’s got it all.

 Eating in the World Showcase is at time nothing short of amazing.
-And others are nothing short of awful (Liberty Inn).
-Some of the best restaurants in Epcot and even in the world can be found in the countries.
+Some of the best restaurants in EPCOT and even in the world can be found in the countries.
 There is something here for everyone.

 Here is the list of restaurants –